Kunming Travel Guide

 Kunming © Emitchan

 Kunming has been rapidly modernised in the last few decades, in places to the detriment of traditional sights and interesting cultural locations.
 Nonetheless, Kunming has many sights and cultural attractions worth visiting, including temples, museums, parks and gardens, and the fascinating Stone Forest.
 Jiuxiang Scenic Area also has a number of caves and waterfalls that are popular attractions.
+All in all the city and wider region offer a good cross-section of both modern and ancient China for travellers and the pretty southern scenery is an added bonus.

 Become our Kunming Travel Expert